sathsish90/Cyber4U/To-do-list.md

 # Articles and Write-Ups Flow

-## Ethical Hacking Spreadsheet
-- Read the URLs and add them to the ethical hacking spreadsheet.
+- Ethical Hacking Spreadsheet - Read the URLs and add them to the ethical hacking spreadsheet.

-## Technical Knowledge Study
-- Read technical knowledge and segregate the list of topics that need to be studied.
+- Technical Knowledge Study - Read technical knowledge and segregate the list of topics that need to be studied.

-## Categorization of Technical Subjects
-- Group all technical subjects and categorize the types.
+- Categorization of Technical Subjects - Group all technical subjects and categorize the types.

-## Consolidate Blog/Article Titles
+- Consolidate Blog/Article Titles
+- Consolidate Book Content - Consolidate book content from emails.
+- Data Entry - Add DOB to the sheet.

-### Personal
+## Personal
 - Cycling/Money/Business Idea
 - Positive/Affirmative Quotes
 - Random Questions